Auto Mechanic Uniforms for Car Dealership

 A Hartville, Ohio community staple since 1936, Schoner Chevrolet is one of Stark County’s premier new car dealerships.

-President Mark Hanlon has been with the company since 1968 when his dad was running the dealership.
-Schoner Chevrolet became a Rentwear customer around 1975 when Mark’s father struck a deal with Rentwear president, Roger Clay.
+Schoner Chevrolet became a Rentwear customer around 1975 when the original owner struck a deal with Rentwear president, Roger Clay.

 Rentwear & Schoner Chevrolet Today